About St. Augustine Grass

-St. Augustine grass is adapted to moist, coastal areas with mild winter temperatures like the southern U.S. It is known to be tolerant of high summer temperatures, and St. Augustine grass retains its color at temperatures as much as 10° lower than those which discolor Bermuda grass.
+If you are searching for a warm-weather turf variety that performs well in shaded areas, St. Augustine grass will meet your needs.
+St. Augustine grass is adapted to moist, coastal areas with mild winter temperatures like the southern U.S. and is known to be tolerant of high summer temperatures.

 As long as fertility and drainage are adequate, St. Augustine grass tolerates a wide range of soil types.
 It grows satisfactorily at a pH range from 5.0 to 8.5, but develops a chlorotic appearance in highly alkaline soils (above pH 7.5).
 It does not tolerate compacted or waterlogged soil conditions.
 St. Augustine grass is highly tolerant of soil salinity, producing satisfactory growth at salt levels as high as 16 mmhos.
 Bermuda grass will tolerate only slightly higher salt levels.